shasankp000/minecraft-downloader-core/README.md

 The other parts of the downloader are in the components folder.

-The general order would be to run app.js>mc_downloader.js>libraries.js>assets.js
+The general order would be to run main.js>mc_downloader.js>libraries.js>assets.js

 Following this order will generate a .minecraft folder containing all required files

-Some parts of the downloader (like assets.js) have been purposely slowed down to prevent process hanging and that all files are downloaded in the correct order.